 Availability Of Parts

 Online sellers benefit from the ability to have large central warehouses to ship from, rather than having to distribute their parts to dozens or hundreds of locations across the country.
 The strength of these retail stores is that they are able to provide access to the most common auto parts.
 However, online sites like Car Parts Direct can have large inventories and ship fast.
-In reality, this is often faster since you can avoid a trip to the store and the part will arrive direct to your garage or mechanic shop.
+In reality, this is often faster since you can avoid a trip to the store and the part will arrive directly to your garage or mechanic shop.

 Well established online car part shops buy goods in bulk to have better profit margins.
-The fact that they do not operate physical shops allows them to save on overhead and typically the savings allows them to pass the savings on to customers.
+The fact that they do not operate physical shops allows them to save on overhead and typically the savings allow them to pass the savings on to customers.
 This also allows bargain shoppers to compare products on several different sites to get the best price.
 Often times though you will find that sites offer price match guarantees and so you don't have to sacrifice a great deal for a shady dealer.

 Genuine Parts vs Counterfeit Car Parts and Knockoffs